Frequently Asked Questions

 What happens after I make a report?

-What help is available to victims of elder abuse?
+What help is available for victims of elder abuse?

 What happens if an elder abuse victim declines help?